jezze/fudge/README.md

 ## Building Fudge

-This requires you to have the cross compiler built.
+This requires you to have the cross-compiler built.

 ### Get the Fudge source code